 - Make sure your website tells customers HOW they can shop with you, how they inform you of their needs on arrival and what the journey will look like for them.

-- Tell customers whether staff will be wearing face masks and how communication will work.
+- Tell customers whether staff will wear face masks and how communication will work.

-- You can use your Contact page to store this information and it will definitely put your customers at ease.
+- You can use your Contact page to store this information, which will put your customers at ease.

-The challenges that deaf people have come across with face masks being worn more has led to a number of manufacturers producing face masks with a transparent panel in front of the lips.
-This enables deaf people to better lipread.
-These face masks are being tested currently for usability, and we will be sharing more on this in the coming weeks.
+The challenges that deaf people have encountered with face masks being worn more have led to many manufacturers producing face masks with transparent panels in front of the lips.
+This enables deaf people to lipread better.
+These face masks are currently being tested for usability, and we will share more on this in the coming weeks.

 What’s coming up…

 Next week we will focus on the benefits of smiling – and how to create an impact from smiling whilst wearing a face mask.

 We will share our tips for creating that authentic smile that can be seen in the eyes – a must-have secret that is useful for all customer-facing areas right now.